infu/icblast/README.md

 # Security

 The outputs of didc wasm get evaluated for the purposes of creating js IDL.
 Which means, whatever is in there has full access to your OS and you need to trust the wasm binary.
+Unless you compile it on your own.

 I have taken it from https://github.com/ic-rocks/didc-js and compiled it with target nodejs.
-You can compile it for yourself and replace the current wasm binary.